-\begin{enumerate} \item A method for training the Pairwise Contrastive Model $V$. \item A process for estimating the Gramian Matrix $G$ using $V$ via \eqref{eqn:gram_element_est}. \item A method for recovering $S$ from $G$ by solving \eqref{eqn:objective}. \end{enumerate}We present the we present the entire process for estimation the collision matrix $S$ from training data $\mathcal{T}$ in Algorithm \ref{alg:collision_estimation}. \textbf{Complexity:} We may now evaluate the computational complexity of Algorithm \ref{alg:collision_estimation} which is divided into two parts: (a) compute the Grammian $G$ and (b) recover $S$ from $G$.
-We will compare the tasks involved in each of these steps (recall $K$ is the number of classes and $n$ is the number of points in the training data): \begin{itemize} \item[a)] We first train the pairwise classifier $V$, then compute an empirical estimate for each of the $K^2$ elements of $G$ by calculating the average of a series of outputs from $V$.
+\textbf{Complexity:} We may now evaluate the computational complexity of Algorithm \ref{alg:collision_estimation} which is divided into two parts: (a) compute the row Gramian $G$ and (b) recover $S$ from $G$.
+We will compare the tasks involved in each of these steps (recall $K$ is the number of classes and $n$ is the number of points in the training data): \begin{itemize} \item[a)] We first train the pair-wise classifier $V$, then compute an empirical estimate for each of the $K^2$ elements of $G$ by calculating the average of a series of outputs from $V$.
 These empirical estimates require $n^2$ evaluations of $V$, one evaluation for each element of $\mathcal{T}_{\text{diff}}$.
 In practice, however, we found it was equally effective to pick a number $m$ of randomly selected elements to use in each average.
-This strategy requires only $mK^2$ evaluations of $V$. \item[b)] We run a $K^2$ dimensional gradient descent algorithm on optimization problem \eqref{eqn:objective} to find the our estimated collision matrix $\hat{S}$. \end{itemize} In practice the training of $V$ dominates all other tasks as it involves optimizing across all the parameters of $V$ (which includes far more than $K^2$ values) over the difference training data (which has $n^2$ elements).
+This strategy requires only $mK^2$ evaluations of $V$. \item[b)] Run a $K^2$ dimensional gradient descent on optimization problem \eqref{eqn:objective} to find our estimate $\hat{S}$. \end{itemize} In practice, the training of $V$ dominates all other tasks.